 It isn’t too difficult to set up.
 All you need to do is connect it to your computer, go through the security settings, transfer your coins on to it, and boom!
 Your coins are now safe and sound.

-Unfortunately, this level of security does come with a price tag of $95.
+Unfortunately, this level of security does come with a price tag of around $70.
 But it is most certainly worth paying if you have a large portfolio of coins!